btkostner/jumar/docs/documentation.md

 ## Configuration

-Configuration is done in the `mix.exs` file `docs/0` section.
+Configuration is done in the [`mix.exs`][config] file `docs/0` section.
 This is pretty standard, though there are some unique differences this project has.

 - The `assets` option is set to `"docs/assets"`.
 This folder holds images specifically for documentation.
 - The `canonical` option is set for better SEO.
-- `extras` and `groups_for_extras` is set so we have a more organized sidebar for our custom markdown files.
+- `extras` and `groups_for_extras` is set so we have a more organized sidebar for our custom Markdown files.
 - `logo` is set so we have a nice logo in the upper left corner.
 Secondly, we use an SVG that uses a CSS color variable.
 - `main` points to the readme so it matches the same thing you see when you view the project on GitHub.
 - `skip_undefined_reference_warnings_on` avoids issues with our dynamically generated `CHANGELOG.md` file.